-Often, project managers are in charge of making sure the team sticks to a study timeline and stays on budget throughout the trial.
+Often, project managers are in charge of making sure the team sticks to a study timeline and stays on budget throughout the lifecycle of the trial.
 This part of the job requires a lot of communication with key stakeholders for each part of the trial.
-To stay organized, make sure you have a main point person you communicate with for different pieces of your project, who can then pass information along to others who need it.
+To stay organized, it’s important to have a main point person to communicate with for different pieces of the project, who can then pass information along to others that need it.

 - Accountable: The manager or reviewer for the person responsible.
 They may want to be included in communications as well, though it's not necessary.